Steel in the News

 A ribbon-cutting ceremony will be held for government and transportation officials at the bridge today from noon to 2 p.m.

+U.S. Bridge (an AISC and NSBA member) donated the fabrication of the steel beams and shear studs, as well as the steel material and fabrication of the steel bridge railing.
+They also donated the modeling and steel detailing of the beams and railing assemblies.
 Nucor-Yamato Steel (an AISC member) donated the rolled beams and girders for the project and its fastener division donated fasteners for the superstructure.
 Skyline Steel (also an AISC member) provided the H-piles for the Integral Abutment system and St. Louis Screw and Bolt (an AISC and NSBA member) donated the shear studs.
-Big R Bridge (an AISC and NSBA member) provided the project plan review.
+AZZ Galvanizing (an AISC member) donated hot-dip galvanizing services for the project and Big R Bridge (an AISC and NSBA member) provided the project plan review.

 To view a history of the progress of the bridge, including its fabrication, delivery and installation, visit the SSSBA blog or see the live, onsite Webcam, which also provides a time-lapse video of the project.